Saudi Arabia frees man jailed for Mohammad tweets - sources

-RIYADH A Saudi blogger was freed on Tuesday, 20 months after he was detained for publishing an imaginary conversation with Islam's Prophet Mohammad on Twitter, his friend and a lawyer said, though there was no confirmation from the government.
+RIYADH A Saudi blogger jailed in 2012 for publishing an imaginary conversation with Islam's Prophet Mohammad on Twitter walked free early on Tuesday, his friend and a lawyer said, though there was no comment from the government.

 Hamza Kashgari fled Saudi Arabia for Malaysia in February last year after his tweets enraged some conservative Muslims and triggered death threats.
 He was extradited back to the kingdom days later and imprisoned.

-Another rights lawyer and activist, Waleed Abu al-Khair, told Reuters he had been sentenced to three months in jail on Tuesday for signing a petition in 2011 against the imprisonment of a group of political reformers.

-Activists said on Twitter a columnist, Tariq al-Mubarak, has been in detention for two days after supporting a campaign to allow women to drive.

-Saudi Arabia's Justice Ministry and government spokespeople were not immediately available for comment on the cases.
+Saudi Arabia's Justice Ministry was not immediately available for comment and there were no details on what led up to the release.

+Kashgari, a former columnist in the kingdom's al-Bilad newspaper, had issued a long public apology after deleting the messages, and his family said he had repented.
+The authorities did not make any formal charges against him public.

+Offences like blasphemy can be punished by death under the strict interpretation of Islamic law enforced in Saudi Arabia, the world's top oil exporter and birthplace of Islam.

+Raif Badawi, another blogger accused of blasphemy, is appealing against his sentence of seven years in prison and 600 lashes imposed this summer, his lawyer Waleed Abu al-Khair told Reuters.

+Saudi Arabia also briefly released political rights activist Mohammed al-Bajadi this summer, but returned him to prison days after he was freed.

-The kingdom has regularly dismissed criticism of its human rights record from Western countries and campaign groups.
+The kingdom has dismissed criticism of its human rights record from Western countries and campaign groups.

 On Monday the cabinet issued a statement saying it "works to protect and promote human rights to maintain its identity, culture, gains and care for its citizens, on the basis of adherence to the Holy Koran".